Buying Luggage & Suitcases

 Additional side handles

-help to manoeuvre cases into boots and luggage racks
+Will make it easier for you to manoeuvre cases into boots and luggage racks.

 All luggage is guaranteed against faulty workmanship and some of the brands we stock offer guarantees covering many years.

 Note that manufacturers’ guarantees won't cover damage caused by overloading, mishandling in transit or airline damage.
 The exception is Briggs & Riley, where all products are covered by an unconditional lifetime warranty that includes all damage caused in transit, including airline damage.